BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

             FILTER('summary_table',summary_table[Index]=EARLIER(summary_table[Index])-1) --filter to prior index value to grab value
         )

-    //Using the calculate and filter to drill down to the prior day/game value.
+    //Using the calculate and filter functions to drill down to the prior day/game value.
     ```
 <br>